isabella232/sosp21-artifact/README.md

 ### Benchmark

 Below are instructions to replicate the setup and results in "S6.5 Performance Benchmarks" in the paper.
 The scripts used in this setup can be found in [/benchmarks](https://github.com/digi-project/sosp21-artifact/blob/master/benchmarks/Makefile).

+> Note: the benchmarks require using a customized version of kopf `git clone https://github.com/silveryfu/kopf.git; cd kopf; git checkout low-lat; pip install -e .`

 #### Local setup
 ```